DBenjaminPVP/autotest/README.md

 * Performance tests will use Locust

+* To limit time consuming error, type checking is set at strict and can be changed in the settings by searching for python.analysis.typeCheckingMode

 ### websites

 * Most of the tests will be based on the test website `https://www.saucedemo.com/` for now